Biometric time clocks

 Should I use a biometric time clock?

-While there are plenty of great biometric time clock options for business owners to choose from, so ask yourself a couple of questions before making the leap.
-First, determine if it is legal in your state.
+While there are plenty of great biometric time clock options for business owners to choose from, ask yourself a couple of questions before making the leap.
+First, determine if it is legal to manage employees with biometric time clocks in your state.
 Are your employees OK with this type of data collection?
 You can still usher your time tracking into the 21st century in a way that’s legal nationwide by using a modern time clock app that integrates with your schedule and tracks labor costs, like Homebase.

 You should also find a time clock that integrates with your payroll provider and other operational processes.
 Your time clock should come with an app that allows you to check on clock ins, see who’s on time and who’s late, and who’s taking their breaks, no matter where you are.
 Homebase’s time and attendance software has everything you need for tracking employee time and keeping your business running efficiently.